SreyaPedamalla/Health-Expenditure-and-Coverage-Analysis/README.md

 # Introduction

 National health expenditure is the official estimate of health care expenses in the United States.
-We have data for three categories of data included:
+We have three categories of insursnce data.
 1. Medicare
 2. Medicaid
 3. Private Health Insurance